robandpdx/paloma/README.md

-## AWS Amplify Next.js (App Router) Starter Template

-This repository provides a starter template for creating applications using Next.js (App Router) and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.

-## Overview

-This template equips you with a foundational Next.js application integrated with AWS Amplify, streamlined for scalability and performance.
-It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.

-## Features

-- **Authentication**: Setup with Amazon Cognito for secure user authentication.
-- **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
-- **Database**: Real-time database powered by Amazon DynamoDB.
-- **GitHub Migration Functions**: Lambda functions for automating repository migrations using GitHub Enterprise Importer.
-- **Migration Management UI**: GitHub-like interface for managing repository migrations with real-time status updates and a unified status button design.

 ## GitHub Repository Migration

 This application provides a complete solution for managing GitHub repository migrations using the GitHub Enterprise Importer.
 It includes: